ExaDigiT/exadigit-ov/README.md

 ```

 ## Usage
-1. From the app open the file test.usd in the test-files directory
+1. From the app, open the file `test.usd` or `stress-test.usd` in the `test-files` directory.

+   *_(Note: `stress-test.usd` may take a while to load.)_*
-2. Using the window for the data loader extension press the "Assign Xnames" button
+2. Using the Data Loader extension window, press the **"Refresh Scene"** button to dynamically assign `xnames` and
+   create a lookup map for your data center scene.
-3. Press the "Propagate Data" button to visualize data
+3. Also in the Data Loader extension window, press the **"Propagate Data"** button to send some test data to each data center
+   component in the scene.
+You can then click on a prim in-scene, and an editor utility widget will pop up detailing its attributes.

+   *_(Depending on whether you're using `test.usd` or `stress-test.usd`, you can comment or uncomment lines 116/119 in
+   `exadigit-ov\source\extensions\exadigit.data_loader\exadigit\data_loader\extension.py` to generate the appropriate test data.)_*